 Tal Afar, 450 km north of Baghdad, is a large town located in a triangle of territory between the Turkish, Iraqi and Syrian borders.

 Like most Iraqi northern border towns, its society is tribal, conservative and closed, and women are considered a symbol of a man's honour, and his soft side that should not be touched or approached.

-For many men in such a conservative society, admitting their wives and daughters had been kidnapped and raped is an admission they were unable to defend them, a symbol of impotence and shame.
+For many men in such a conservative society, admitting their wives and daughters had been kidnapped and raped is an admission that they were unable to defend them, and ranks as a symbol of impotence and shame.

-Local activists and officials told MEE that denial and ignoring these women’s fate is an attempt to move on without having to deal with the consequences.
+Local activists and officials told MEE that denying and ignoring these women’s fate is an attempt by many in the community to move on without having to deal with the consequences.

 'They feel shame and embarrassment.
 They know that IS raped these women, and they cannot bear the idea or live with it'